bioinformatics-ua/midas/readme.md

     pass
 >>> TypeError: `generator` yielded an element of shape (3,) where an element of shape (2,) was expected.
 ```
 In the above example, since the three first samples have the same length, the _midas.DataLoader_ will infer that `x` has shape `(2,)`.
-However, the next samples will have a different shape, which will result in a Error during coutch by the tf.data.Dataset.
-The main problem is that the default value of `infer_k` is set to 3, which in this example was not enough to detect `x` has variable lenght.
-To fix this we can increse the infer_k value as shown:
+However, the following samples will have a different shape, resulting in an Error coutch by the tf.data.Dataset.
+The main problem is that the default value of `infer_k` is set to 3, which in this example was not enough to detect that `x` has a variable lenght.
+To fix this, we can simply increase the infer_k value as shown:
 ```python
 from midas import DataLoader
 import random